Julia Magruder

-Life and works
+Early life

-Julia Magruder was born at Charlottesville, Virginia, in 1854.
-This being about the time of the outbreak of the American Civil War, it affected the subsequent development of her desire to improve the view the North had of the South in the latter half of the century.
+Julia Magruder was born in Charlottesville, Virginia, in 1854.
+She grew up during the American Civil War, an experience that informed her sympathetic portrayals of the South in her later work.
 She was the youngest of the three daughters of Allan Bowie Magruder, a prominent Virginia lawyer, and his wife, Sarah née Gilliam.

-Magruder's infancy was spent at her birthplace.
-When she was three years of age the Magruder family removed to Washington, where Mr. Magruder practised law for several years, and where his daughters received their earliest education.
-Later Mr. Magruder's family vacillated between Washington and their home in Virginia, in both of which places the education of the three girls was given by their parents and governesses.
-It was at this time that she developed an admiration for and devotion to George Eliot.
+Magruder spent her early childhood in Charlottesville.
+At three, the family moved to Washington, where her father practiced law and she and her sisters began their schooling.
+The family divided their time between Washington and Virginia, where Magruder and her sisters were educated by their parents and governesses.
+During this period, she developed a deep admiration for George Eliot.

+Career

-As a child Miss Magruder gave no evidence of her talent for writing but when she was sixteen she published her first story, "My Three Chances," in a Southern newspaper, and, encouraged by her success, wrote sketches, stories for children (her particular delight), and tales of fiction, as well as short magazine stories in rapid succession.
-Her first important work, Across the Chasm (1885), was published anonymously in Ladies' Home Journal, and brought its author her first taste of the trials, as well as the glories of her craft and profession.
-The story portrayed the mutual experiences and prejudices of a Southern girl who marries a Northern man, and is full of critical measurement of North and South.
+As a child, Magruder showed no sign of writing talent, but she published her first story, "My Three Chances," in a Southern newspaper at sixteen.
+Encouraged by its reception, she went on to write sketches, children's stories, fiction, and short magazine pieces in rapid succession.
+Her first important work, Across the Chasm (1885), appeared anonymously in Ladies' Home Journal.
+The story follows a Southern girl who marries a Northern man, and examines the prejudices of both regions.

+Personal life

-A close friend was Amélie Rives Troubetzkoy and she frequently stayed at her home, Castle Hill, where she did some of her writing.
+A close friend, Amélie Rives Troubetzkoy, often hosted her at Castle Hill, where she did some of her writing.